 After departing from Pacific Rehabilitation Centers in 2014, Dr. Hwang served as a physician at MultiCare Health System, where he treated patients diagnosed with spinal disorders, traumatic brain injuries, and strokes.
 As the only electro diagnostician in the area, Dr. Hwang additionally helped patients lose weight by creating a variety of exercise programs.
 He remained at MultiCare Health System until 2017 and continues to provide high-quality care at Lakewood Electrodiagnosis & Adult Physiatry.
 Dr. Hwang’s objectives are to maintain competence in his specialty, deliver health care services in a timely and compassionate manner and to educate providers and patients about the role of lifestyle in the progression or mitigation of chronic disease processes.

-Dr. Hwang has served as president of Lifestyle Community Clinics since 2011 and is an active member of the American Academy of Physical Medicine and Rehabilitation and a fellow member of the American Association of Neuromuscular and Electrodiagnostic Medicine.
+Dr. Hwang has served as president of Lifestyle Community Clinics since 2011 and is an active member and fellow of the American Academy of Physical Medicine and Rehabilitation and a fellow of the American Association of Neuromuscular and Electrodiagnostic Medicine.
 In his free time, he enjoys spending time with his wife — who is a doctor — and his children, as well as hiking, camping, white-water rafting and playing music with his family.
 He volunteers in local free clinics domestically and internationally and delivers various health lectures.

 Share this entry